South Channel Fort: Construction

 were then sunk through to the sandstone base rock below.
 Resting on these is a thick table of concrete and brick with atop the concrete structure of the fort.
 Sand was then placed on top of the gun emplacements to absorb impact from any projectiles.
+The works were completed by R. Thornton & Co who also carried out extensive works for the Harbour Trust around the same time.

 Occupants

 Between 1890 and 1916 over 100 officers and men lived on the island, serving as mechanics, artillery-men and maintenance.
 Gradually, the increased range, rapidity of fire and efficiency of coastal defence guns allowed the entrance to Port Phillip to be protected by guns at Fort Nepean and Queenscliff.
 This led to South Channel Fort becoming redundant and it was deserted by the military.